Website Maryland Aviation Administration

 Powered by PERFORMANCE.
 Inspired by INNOVATION.
 Fueled by FUN.
 We are chartering careers to unprecedented Successes, Opportunities, Advancements, Results, and Services.
 If you’re beginning your career journey or performing at your peak level, we invite you to consider our aviation family for your career.

-MDOT MAA is currently accepting applications for the position of Aviation Services Manager (Airport Management Officer II) within the Office of Regional Aviation Assistance at the Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall Airport).
+MDOT MAA is currently accepting applications for the position of Airport Services Manager (Airport Management Officer II) within the Office of Regional Aviation Assistance at the Baltimore/Washington International Thurgood Marshall Airport (BWI Marshall).

-The Aviation Service Manager will be responsible for all aspects of aviation advocacy and outreach program management.
-An employee in this class encourages, fosters, and assists in the development of statewide aeronautics.
-In addition, the Aviation Services Manager will be responsible for designing, creating, and managing aviation safety messages in conformance with Federal Aviation Administration (FAA), Occupational Safety and Health Administration, Code of Maryland, and Maryland Aviation Administration (MAA) rules and regulations, good safety practices, airport security directives, noise abatement practices, aircraft rescue procedures, firefighting response capabilities, communications requirements, emergency defense readiness procedures, and other operational considerations.
-The Aviation Services Manager actively participates in and leads aviation promotional and educational events and activities, production of aviation publications, and increases awareness of MDOT MAA.
-The Aviation Services Manager analyzes and executes a wide range of decisions on statewide aeronautical matters.
+The Airport Service Manager regulates, develops, and improves statewide aeronautics mission to regulate and improve the State’s 135 aviation and air carrier airports.
+An employee in this class ensures airport operational activities are in conformance with Federal Aviation Administration (FAA), Occupational Safety and Health Administration, Code of Maryland, and Maryland Aviation Administration (MAA) rules and regulations, good safety practices, airport security directives, noise abatement practices, aircraft rescue procedures, firefighting response capabilities, communications requirements, emergency defense readiness procedures, and other operational considerations.
+The Airport Services Manager analyzes and executes a wide range of decisions on statewide aeronautical matters Responsibilities include, but are not limited to:

 This position is located at BWI Marshall Airport in Anne Arundel County, MD